-- I. The Race Committee may CANCEL, POSTPONE, or change the course before the start provided it informs all yachts verbally or in writing. - 2.The Race Committee may CANCEL or ABANDON a race after the start if a MARK has shifted or the course for any reason becomes unsafe. - a.
-When a MARK has shifted: - I. The Race Committee should make every attempt, without endangering the safety of racing yachts or Race Committee personnel, to reset or replace the MARK while the race is in progress, without abandoning the race - 2.
-Yachts should round any portion of the MARK that remains in the original position. - 3.
-If no portion of the MARK remains in the original position, yachts should round the portion in the shifted position until the MARK is reset, replaced, or the race is abandoned. - 3.
-The Race Committee must CANCEL or ABANDON a race after the start if no yacht makes any lap time limit. - 4.
-The course may not be altered after the start. - 5.
-All yachts concerned shall be notified as to the date, time, and place of the resail of a POSTPONED or ABANDONED race.
+I. The Race Committee may CANCEL, POSTPONE, or change the course before the start provided it informs all yachts verbally or in writing.

+2. The Race Committee may CANCEL or ABANDON a race after the start if a MARK has shifted or the course for any reason becomes unsafe.

+a.
+When a MARK has shifted:

+I. The Race Committee should make every attempt, without endangering the safety of racing yachts or Race Committee personnel, to reset or replace the MARK while the race is in progress, without abandoning the race.

+2.Yachts should round any portion of the MARK that remains in the original position.

+3. If no portion of the MARK remains in the original position, yachts should round the portion in the shifted position until the MARK is reset, replaced, or the race is abandoned.

+3. The Race Committee must CANCEL or ABANDON a race after the start if no yacht makes any lap time limit.

+4. The course may not be altered after the start.

+5.All yachts concerned shall be notified as to the date, time, and place of the resail of a POSTPONED or ABANDONED race.

-- 6. The signal for CANCELING or ABANDONING a race shall be the placement of a visual signal (e.g. flag, flare) at the leeward MARK. - I. Dead Heat- In the case of a dead heat in any one race, add the points for the place for which the yachts are tied and the place (or places, if more than two yachts are involved in the tie) immediately below the tied yachts and divide equally.
+6. The signal for CANCELING or ABANDONING a race shall be the display of a visual signal (e.g. black flag or electronic flare) by the Race Committee from their finishing position and, if safety permits, laying down the leeward MARK.
+This may be supplemented by an audible signal to get the skipper's attention and additional flags displayed near the windward MARK.

+I. Dead Heat- In the case of a dead heat in any one race, add the points for the place for which the yachts are tied and the place (or places, if more than two yachts are involved in the tie) immediately below the tied yachts and divide equally.
 Any yacht finishing immediately after the tied yachts shall be awarded the position corresponding to one worse than the number of yachts finishing ahead of her.

-I.Accidents
+J.Accidents

-- I. In the event of an accident, the Race Committee may ABANDON or CANCEL the race.
+I. In the event of an accident, the Race Committee may ABANDON or CAN-CEL the race.
 Each yacht must render every possible assistance to any yacht or person in peril, even if the person in peril is not racing.
-A yacht that renders assistance may file a written request for compensatory points and the Judges may award her points equal to her worst race in the series, disregarding the race in question, did not starts, did not finishes, and disqualifications. - 2.A skipper of a yacht in distress shall make every attempt to signal all passing yachts and, if possible the Judges whether he is seriously injured or not.
+A yacht that renders assistance may file a written request for compensatory points and the Judges may award her points equal to: her series average, disregarding the race in question, did not starts, did not finishes, and disqualifications.

+2.A skipper of a yacht in distress shall make every attempt to signal all passing yachts and, if possible the Judges whether he is seriously injured or not.
 If he is not, he should get out of his cockpit and stand up and walk around the yacht.